-How to Write a Business Email in English
+Tips on How to Write a Professional Email in English

 A good business email is more than just using the correct grammar and vocabulary (though those are vitally important!).
 You also need to learn the right content and sequencing.
 Here’s an overview of the content and sequencing you need to use in order to write a strong business email in English.